Where does the power come from?

 18 Wapello Solar, Wapello (Solar)

-CIPCO’s purchase power agreement for Wapello Solar LLC locks in stable, long-term pricing and avoids the risks associated with rising fuel costs.
-Renewable energy credits (RECs) are not included in this agreement.
+- CIPCO’s purchase power agreement for Wapello Solar LLC locks in stable, long-term pricing and avoids the risks associated with rising fuel costs.
+Renewable energy certificates (RECs) are not included in this agreement.